-70 This requires
+Social Justice

-- that we learn to live within the ecological and resource limits of the planet; - that we protect animal and plant life, and life itself that is sustained by the natural elements: earth, water, air and sun; - where knowledge is limited, that we take the path of caution, in order to secure the continued abundance of the resources of the planet for present and future generations. - 78 Social Justice - 79 We assert that the key to social justice is the equitable distribution of social - 80 and natural resources, both locally and globally, to meet basic human needs - 81 unconditionally, and to ensure that all citizens have full opportunities for - 82 personal and social development. - We declare that there is no social justice without environmental justice, and no environmental justice without social justice. - 85 This requires - a just organization of the world and a stable world economy which will close the widening gap between rich and poor, both within and between countries; balance the flow of resources from South to North; and lift the burden of debt on poor countries which prevents their development; - the eradication of poverty, as an ethical, social, economic, and ecological imperative; - the elimination of illiteracy; - a new vision of citizenship built on equal rights for all individuals regardless of gender, race, age, religion, class, ethnic or national origin, sexual orientation, disability, wealth or health. - 96 Participatory Democracy - 97 We strive for a democracy in which all citizens have the right to express their - views, and are able to directly participate in the environmental, economic, - social and political decisions which affect their lives; so that power and - 100 responsibility are concentrated in local and regional communities, and devolved - 101 only where essential to higher tiers of governance.
+- We assert that the key to social justice is the equitable distribution of social and natural resources, both locally and globally, to meet basic human needs unconditionally, and to ensure that all citizens have full opportunities for personal and social development. - We declare that there is no social justice without environmental justice, and no environmental justice without social justice.

+- a just organization of the world and a stable world economy which will close the widening gap between rich and poor, both within and between countries; balance the flow of resources from South to North; and lift the burden of debt on poor countries which prevents their development; - the eradication of poverty, as an ethical, social, economic, and ecological imperative; - the elimination of illiteracy; - a new vision of citizenship built on equal rights for all individuals regardless of gender, race, age, religion, class, ethnic or national origin, sexual orientation, disability, wealth or health; - a just transition at all levels to ensure that no one is left behind economically and socially in the shift towards a sustainable future

-102 This requires
+121 Participatory Democracy

+- We strive for a democracy in which all citizens have the right to express their - views, and are able to directly participate in the environmental, economic, - social and political decisions which affect their lives; so that power and - responsibility are concentrated in local and regional communities, and devolved - only where essential to higher tiers of governance.

-- individual empowerment through access to all the relevant information required for any decision, and access to education to enable all to participate; - breaking down inequalities of wealth and power that inhibit participation; - building grassroots institutions that enable decisions to be made directly at the appropriate level by those affected, based on systems which encourage civic vitality, voluntary action and community responsibility; - strong support for giving young people a voice through educating, encouraging and assisting youth involvement in every aspect of political life including their participation in all decision making bodies; - that all elected representatives are committed to the principles of transparency, truthfulness, and accountability in governance; - that all electoral systems are transparent and democratic, and that this is enforced by law; - that in all electoral systems, each adult has an equal vote; - that all electoral systems are based on proportional representation, and all elections are publicly funded with strict limits on, and full transparency of, corporate and private donations; - that all citizens have the right to be a member of the political party of their choice within a multi-party system. - 123 Nonviolence - 124 We declare our commitment to nonviolence and strive for a culture of peace and - cooperation between states, inside societies and between individuals, as the - 126 basis of global security. - 127 We believe that security should not rest mainly on military strength but on - cooperation, sound economic and social development, environmental safety, and - 129 respect for human rights. - 130 This requires - a comprehensive concept of global security, which gives priority to - social, economic, ecological, psychological and cultural aspects of
+- individual empowerment through access to all the relevant information required for any decision, and access to education to enable all to participate; - breaking down inequalities of wealth and power that inhibit participation; - building grassroots institutions that enable decisions to be made directly at the appropriate level by those affected, based on systems which encourage civic vitality, voluntary action and community responsibility; - strong support for giving young people a voice through educating, encouraging and assisting youth involvement in every aspect of political life including their participation in all decision making bodies; - that all elected representatives are committed to the principles of transparency, truthfulness, and accountability in governance; - that all electoral systems are transparent and democratic, and that this is enforced by law; - that in all electoral systems, each adult has an equal vote; - that all electoral systems are based on proportional representation, and all elections are publicly funded with strict limits on, and full transparency of, corporate and private donations; - that all citizens have the right to be a member of the political party of their choice within a multi-party system.